federueda/ASW/README.md

 ## 9. Functional Programming

 Prove that you have covered the following:
- ..* only final data structures
+- Only final data structures
- ..* side effects free functions
+- Side effects free functions
- ..* the use of higher order functions
+- The use of higher order functions
- ..* functions as parameters and return values
+- Functions as parameters and return values
- ..* use clojures / anonymous functions
+- Use clojures / anonymous functions